oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      $ zip -r /tmp/mii-sample/model-images/model-in-image__WLS-v2/archive.zip wlsdeploy
      ```

-   - Understanding our staged model files.
+   - Understanding your staged model files.

      The WDT model YAML file and properties for this use case have already been staged for you to directory `/tmp/mii-sample/model-in-image__WLS-v2`.

-     The `model.10.yaml` file in this directory has an updated path `wlsdeploy/applications/myapp-v2` that references the updated web application in our archive, but is otherwise identical to the model staged for the original image.
-The final related YAML stanza looks like this:
+     The `model.10.yaml` file in this directory has an updated path `wlsdeploy/applications/myapp-v2` that references the updated web application in your archive, but is otherwise identical to the model staged for the original image.
+The final related YAML file stanza looks like this:

      ```
      appDeployments: